ropensci/GSODR/README.md

 _GSODR_ aims to make it easy to find, transfer and format the data you need for use in analysis and provides five main functions for facilitating this:

-- `get_GSOD()` - this function queries and transfers files from the NCEI's FTP server, reformats them and returns a data frame in R.
+- `get_GSOD()` - this function queries and transfers files from the NCEI's web server, reformats them and returns a data frame in R.

 - `reformat_GSOD()` - this function takes individual station files from the local disk and re-formats them returning a tidy data frame in R